-Relapsing-remitting MS is defined by inflammatory attacks on myelin (the layers of insulating membranes surrounding nerve fibers in the central nervous system (CNS)), as well as the nerve fibers themselves.
-During these inflammatory attacks, activated immune cells cause small, localized areas of damage which produce the symptoms of MS. Because the location of the damage is so variable, no two people have exactly the same symptoms.
+RRMS is defined by inflammatory attacks on myelin — the fatty substance that surrounds and insulates nerve fibers (axons) — as well as the nerve fibers themselves.
+During these inflammatory attacks, activated immune cells cause small, localized areas of damage that produce the symptoms of MS. Because the location of the damage is so variable, no two people have exactly the same symptoms.

 How does RRMS differ from progressive types of MS?

-In RRMS, women are affected two to three times as often as men; in PPMS, the number of women and men are approximately equal.
+- In RRMS, women are affected two to three times as often as men.
+In PPMS, the number of women and men are approximately equal.

-People with progressive forms of MS are more likely to experience gradually worsening problems with walking and mobility that gradually worsen over time, along with whatever other symptoms they may have.
+People with progressive forms of MS are also more likely to experience problems with walking and mobility that gradually worsen over time, along with whatever other symptoms they may have.